 Your pathologist will carefully examine the tissue under the microscope to see where the tumour cells are located within the breast.
-In order to make the diagnosis of DCIS, all of the tumour cells must be located inside the ducts.
+To make the diagnosis of DCIS, all of the tumour cells must be located inside the ducts.
 This is important because if any tumour cells are found outside of the ducts, the diagnosis changes to invasive ductal carcinoma.

-Pathologists divide DCIS into three levels or grades – 1, 2, and 3.
-Instead of a numerical grade, some pathology reports divide the grade into low, intermediate, and high.
+Pathologists divide DCIS into three levels or grades – grade 1 (low), grade 2 (intermediate), and grade 3 (high).
 Pathologists determine the grade for DCIS by looking at a part of the cell called the nucleus and comparing it to the cells normally found in the breast.
 Pathologists also look for the number of mitotic figures (tumour cells dividing to create new tumour cells).
-In general, grade 1 (low grade) DCIS is made up of cells that have small, round nuclei and few mitotic figures.
-In contrast, grade 3 (high grade) DCIS is made up of cells that have large, hyperchromatic (dark), and very irregularly shaped nuclei and mitotic figures are usually easy to find.

 The nuclear grade is important because grade 3 (high grade) ductal carcinoma in situ is associated with a higher risk of developing invasive cancer compared to grade 1 (low grade) ductal carcinoma in situ.

-Necrosis is a type of cell death.
-Comedonecrosis is a special type of necrosis sometimes seen in DCIS.
-In comedonecrosis, the dead cells are in the centre of a duct and surrounded by living cells.
-Comedonecrosis is more likely to be seen in high-grade ductal carcinoma in situ.
-It is also associated with an increased risk of cancer compared to ductal carcinoma in situ without comedonecrosis.
+Comedonerosis is a term that describes dead tumour cells in the centre of a duct.
+It is more likely to be seen in grade 3 (high grade) ductal carcinoma in situ.
+It is also associated with an increased risk of invasive ductal carcinoma compared to ductal carcinoma in situ without comedonecrosis.

-Tumours that make ER or PR are treated with special medication that targets the activity of these proteins.
+The ER and PR status of a tumour is important because tumours that make ER or PR are treated with a medication that targets the activity of these proteins.
 After reviewing your pathology report, your doctor will talk with you about the treatment options best suited for you.